What do photographers and visualizers have in common?

 You will definitely improve your renderings knowing how the camera works.
 On the contrary, poor exposure, or distracting composition will worsen or even can ruin your image.

-Knowing the basics of photography will help you to create a piece of art!
+Knowing the basics of photography will help you to create 3D piece of art!